 I had not thought death had undone so many.

 I proceeded to rip off T.S.
 Eliot shamelessly.
-The opening line of my seven-tips-to-enjoy-your-timestory is paraphrased from this passage, there are several other allusions to “The Waste Land,” and most importantly, Eliot gave me the idea that the unreal forest was a place the dead might reappear.
+The opening line of my story is paraphrased from this passage, there are several other allusions to “The Waste Land,” and most importantly, Eliot gave me the idea that the unreal forest was a place the dead might reappear.
 I added that near the end, hoping it would create the feeling of resolution the story had been lacking.

 Continuing to lean on Eliot, I made my working title “The Unreal Forest.”
 But somehow I wasn’t satisfied with that.
 I started thinking about how to embellish it, and hit upon the idea of adding to the title the concept of “tips,” pointers that the narrator is giving to someone else who encounters a similar “unreal” location.
 I liked the title better with that addition, and it prompted me to divide the story into seven specific tips, hopefully turning the episodic nature of the narrative into a strength.
 I’d love to hear what people think!